hkauhanen/sanguche/README.md

 The resulting statistics and plots will appear in `results/tables/` and `results/plots/` and `results/tables/`, respectively.

-## Postlude: Brief description of code logic of Part 3
+## Postlude: Brief description of code logic of Part 2

-The data analysis in Part 2 is broken down into four major phases.
-All source code is contained in the `jl/` directory; the relationships between the various phases can be examined in the `Makefile`.
+The data analysis in Part 2 is broken down into two major phases.
+All source code is contained in the `src/code/` directory; the relationship between the phases can be examined in the `Makefile`.

-1. **Data preparation.** Data (either WALS or Grambank) are first downloaded from the internet, then wrangled into a format suitable for our analysis.
-At this stage, we also construct features VO, PN and NRc for Grambank from pairs of features, as described in the paper.
+The starting point for Part 2 is the output of Part 1, the prepared datasets.
+To produce these, Part 1 first downloads the databases from the internet, then wrangles them into a format suitable for our analysis.
+At this stage, we also construct features VO for Grambank from four original Grambank features, as described in the paper.

+After this, Part 2 proceeds as follows:

-1. **Dictionary preparation.** We next obtain the subset of the data for every feature–feature pair of interest.
+1. **Phase 1: Dictionary preparation.** We obtain the subset of the data for every feature–feature pair of interest.
 These subsets are stored in a dictionary for later use.
 We also prepare a second dictionary which contains the nearest geographical neighbours table for each language, for each feature–feature pair.
-The latter are obtained from great-circle distance data which is downloaded from <https://github.com/hkauhanen/wals-distances> and <https://github.com/hkauhanen/grambank-distances>.
+The latter are obtained from great-circle distance data which are downloaded from <https://github.com/hkauhanen/wals-distances> and <https://github.com/hkauhanen/grambank-distances>.
-1. **Neighbourhood entropy computation.** We then cycle through the dictionaries created in the previous step, calculating neighbourhood entropies in each case.
+1. **Phase 2: Neighbourhood entropy computation.** We next cycle through the dictionaries created in the previous step, calculating neighbourhood entropies in each case.
-1. **Pretty printing.** The resulting dataframes are pretty-printed for subsequent use in Part 3.

 ## Acknowledgements